goi42/2024-06-24-UCQuarkNet/_episodes/iminuit.md

 <img src="{{site.baseurl}}/fig/linear_data_fit_comparison_with_error.png" title="Data and the best fit (along with the previous best), shown with error bands."/>
 </figure>

+## Choosing trial parameters

+In the above example, we chose $m=1$, $m=2$, and $m=3$ as our trial values based on how our model appeared to align with the data in the plot.
+This was fine for our simple example here, but for more complicated models, we would want to define an algorithmic way of determining which parameter values to guess.

+One such algorithm is called "gradient descent", which involves taking the derivative of the $\chi^2$ function with respect to the parameters to be minimized and adjusting them in the direction of smaller $\chi^2$ values.
+Another algorithm is called "Newton's method", which involves adjusting parameter values based on second-derivatives.
+A discussion of these algorithms is beyond the scope of this episode, but they will be used behind the scenes when we start with the `iminuit` package below.

+## Is this really the minimum?

+We have certainly found *a* minimum for $\chi^2(m)$, but is it *the* minimum?
+How can we be sure there is not another, lower value of the $\chi^2$ somewhere else that we did not check?
+Well, for simple minimization problems with analytical solutions, like the one above, we could have solved for the minimum explicitly, but for more complicated models, this may not be possible.
+In these cases, we *won't* be sure that we have really found the absolute "global" minimum, only that we have found a "local" one (or something close to it)---the only way to be really sure would be to check every possible value for the parameters, which we can't do with finite computing resources.
+It is therefore important to start our minimization from a reasonable location by choosing appropriate guesses for our parameters; this helps give us confidence that we have arrived at an appropriate solution.

 ## What is `iminuit`?